jsim2010/partite/strategy.md

 : An object composed of:
         - task: the task
         - submitter: the AID of the agent who submitted this

+version
+: The state of a product at a given time.

 ---
 ```